xykong36/Private-Pilot-Notes/Video-Lectures.md

 pull out => full carburetor heat
 Carburetor Icing: Likely with high humidity, temperatures < 70 F and low power settings

+small drop in engine RPM , less dense air. roughly first, after the ice has melted, and the water is exhausted from the engine, the RPM will increase . use carburetor heat routinely when operating the engine at lower RPMs, like ruing descent, approach and landing.
+This is done as a preventative measure to ensure carburetor ice does not form at the reduced throttle settings.

 ### 12. Air Facts: Purposeful Preflight